ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/MAML/main_shards/2025/html/readme.md

 # How do you know any of this works?

 Manual tested, on my blog, local machine, and remote machine.
-If it didn't work, forkinablender/project-graveyard would have these parts in its trash pile.
+If it didn't work or only half-worked, forkinablender/project-graveyard would have these parts in its trash pile.

 # Why not make the repo private?

 We do not support proprietary development of software at any given time.
 The other reason is fair marketplace competition in building the real thing.

+# Isn't that dangerous?

+No; tools misused is what makes anything dangerous.

+# So you expect people to copy-pasta?

+I expect fair market competition with nothing hidden.